 That said, if you experience side effects such as nausea, vomiting and diarrhea soon after eating raw honey, you should see your doctor immediately.

 Note that regular honey may also contain Clostridium botulinum spores.
-This means babies, children under one and pregnant women should also avoid it.
+This means babies or children under one year old should also avoid it.